 A vision statement shouldn’t just be a sentence; it should be a way of life.
 You should be constantly striving to live up to the ideal you’ve set for yourself and for your business, otherwise, you won’t get any buy-in from those around you.
 That’s why while your ideals can be lofty, they should also be theoretically achievable; every year your organization lives closer to the ideal, it will become more realistic, and you’ll get more buy-in from employees.
 You should strive to keep the culture in line with the vision; if your statement is “equality for everyone” but some employees are treated badly by their co-workers and managers, it will become a snarky retort instead of an ambitious dream.

 Now that your vision has been established, do everything you can to make it a reality; after all, it’s come from your heart, and you need to be the change you want to see.
 You can make a positive impact on the planet, and on all of humanity, leaving Earth better than it was before you were around.
-To do this, you’ll need to vigorously review your budget to make sure all of your resources are being used optimally; a well qualified tax accountant can help.
+To do this, you’ll need to vigorously review your budget to make sure all of your resources are being used optimally; Compass Accounting can help.